-Summary of Legislation: This bill provides that the Civil Rights Commission (ICRC) may not represent a private individual in a civil action filed in circuit or superior court.
-The bill requires the party that elects to have claims asserted in a finding of reasonable cause decided in a civil action to file the civil action.
-It specifies that the ICRC may order damages to restore an aggrieved party's losses, if the ICRC determines the party has incurred losses as a result of a discriminatory housing practice.
-The bill also provides that the ICRC may only represent the state in a civil action and repeals a provision allowing a court to award monetary damages in those cases.
-It authorizes the ICRC to investigate unconstitutional practices if no other state agency has jurisdiction to investigate these practices.
-It conforms the circumstances under which the ICRC may be required to pay attorney's fees to the circumstances under which an agency may be required to pay fees under the Administrative Orders and Proceedings Act (AOPA).
+Summary of Legislation: (Amended) This bill provides that the Civil Rights Commission (ICRC) may not represent a private individual in a civil action filed in circuit or superior court.
+The bill amends the definition of "discriminatory practice".
+It requires the party that elects to have claims asserted in a finding of reasonable cause decided in a civil action to file the civil action.
+It also provides that the ICRC may only represent the state in a civil action and repeals a provision allowing a court to award monetary damages in those cases.
+The bill conforms the circumstances under which the ICRC may be required to pay attorney's fees to the circumstances under which an agency may be required to pay fees under the administrative orders and proceedings act (AOPA).